 This took about 10 minutes in total, and we were happy to fill it out.
 It’s worth pointing out that we haven’t seen this type of end-to-end service in the industry — even with other top brands like ADT.
 This is “the extra mile” that ensures the Vivint experience will improve over time.
 That’s the hope, anyway.
 And why wouldn’t we want to contribute to that?

-Finally, before Don left, he showed us how our new Vivint system worked.
+Finally, before Don left, he showed us how our new Vivint system works.
 He gave us a quick tutorial on how to use the Smart Hub and the mobile app.
 This was all fairly remedial for us (we do this for a living), but we can see how it might be overwhelming if you’re a first-time home security buyer.
 So if anything goes over your head, don’t hesitate to ask your Smart Home Pro to slow down.
 It’s what they get paid to do.
 Take advantage while you’ve got them in your home.

 Vivint Installation Fee